katholiek-onderwijs-vlaanderen/sri-client/README.md

 * **getEndOfSchoolYear(dateString):** returns the first of september after dateString (the first of september after getNow() if dateString is null),
 * **getPreviousDay(dateString):** returns the day before dateString as a string
 * **getNextDay(dateString):** returns the day after dateString as a string
+* **getActiveResources(array, referenceDateString):** returns a new array with only the resources that are active on the referenceDateString (getNow() if dateString is null) from array, which is an array of resources with a period. array can also be an array of hrefs that is expanded.
+* **getNonAbolishedResources(array, referenceDateString):**  returns a new array with only the resources that are not abolished on the referenceDateString (getNow() if dateString is null) from array, which is an array of resources with a period. array can also be an array of hrefs that is expanded.

 ## address-utils ##